 The shift from assembler towards higher languages like C or Ada essentially reduces to the incorporation of abstractions for control flow (like alternative, repetition, exceptions), data descriptions (record or variant types), and program structure (modules) into these higher languages.
-We consider model-based development to be a further step in this direction, using domain-specific abstractions.
+Middleware (like CORBA, .NET) are further examples of increasingly abstract development.
+We consider model-based development to be a further step in this direction.
+It aims at higher levels of domain-specific abstractions as seen, at a low level, in the abstraction step performed in lex.
 In the field of embedded controllers, the concepts of capsules and connectors of, e.g., the UML-RT are used as well as state machines to describe component behavior.
 That these abstractions have intuitive graphical descriptions is helpful for acceptance, but not essential for the model concept.
+Furthermore, in model-based development there is no need to exclusively rely on one particular description technique, or rather the underlying concept.

 What are the advantages of model-based development?
 One advantage is independence of a target language: Models can be translated into different languages like C or Ada for implementation.
+For graphical simulation, other languages are likely better suited.
+Again, this is in analogy with the abstraction step, or, inversely, compilation of programming languages: C code can be translated into a number of different assembler languages.

 The key advantage, however, is that the product model, which subsumes the abstract syntax of a modeling language, restricts the "degrees of freedom" of design in comparison with programming languages.
 This is akin to modern programming languages that restrict the degrees of freedom of assembler languages by enforcing standard schemes for procedure calls, procedure parameters and control flow.
+In a similar sense, Java restricts C^{++} by disallowing, among other things, multiple inheritance.
 Ada subsets like Ravenscar or SPARK explicitly restrict the power of the language, e.g., in terms of tasks.
+The reason is that these concepts have proved to yield artifacts that are difficult to master.

 Model-based development incorporates the aspects of abstraction and restriction in high level languages.
 This happens not only at the level of the product but also at the level of the process.
 Working with possibly executable models not only aims at a better understanding and documentation of requirements, functionality, and design decisions.
 Models may also be used for generating simulation and production code as well as test cases.
 We consider the integration of different models at possibly different levels of abstraction as the key to higher quality and efficiency of the process we propose.
-In an incremental development process, increments (or parts of a product) have to be integrated over time (Figure 1), and this integration is concerned with both products and processes, on a horizontal as well as a vertical level.
+Integration is concerned with both products and processes, on a horizontal as well as a vertical level.